sheilazpy/Current-Projects/Calculator/README.md

 Calculator

 This goal of this project is to implement a text-based calculator.
 I started this project in high school, and recently rediscovered it.
 I was never satisfied with the effectiveness of my original implementation, so I replaced with an operation tree implementation.
-Next, I plan to implement more functionality beyond the basic operations.